Cut to September 2014...

 Indrella Ampula – Land snail encountered on way to Abbi Falls

-The next destination for the day was Malalli falls, some 60kms away.
-Till 5kms before the falls the road was quite good, but after that it was some serious offroading.
+The next destination for the day was Mallalli falls, some 60kms away.
+Till 5kms before the falls the road was quite good, but after that, it was some serious offroading.
 It was a mud road leading to the falls, with 2 feet deep craters at some places where only a road roller could safely pass.
 Most people were parking cars at last tar road and walking down the mud road.
 Being lazy has its own benefits, we decided to make the car struggle against the road than walk ourselves, for we also did not know how far the road goes till the falls.
 During the off-roading had to make the car plunge by 2-feet couple of times, with either the front wheels or rear wheels hanging in the air at some point in time, the two friends had to push the car on those occasions.
 Since we were going down it was easy, but it was a nightmare to get the car up on that road while returning, will keep that for later.
 We finally reached the last point where the car could go, there is a thin line between being lazy and committing suicide, we thought this was that line and got down from the car.
 It was about 45 mins walk to the falls, which was down the hills.
-Hands down, this was one of the best waterfalls I have seen and since it is not so popular, there were only couple of other people apart from us at the falls base.
+Hands down, this was one of the best waterfalls I have seen and since it is not so popular, there was only a couple apart from us, at the falls base.
 I would let pictures do rest of the talking.

 Walking up the hill on return was an arduous task and made us realize the importance of gyms in our lives.
 Once we reached the car, the car too realized the importance of horsepower in its engine.
-The meager 1000cc Santro Engine could not pull up at couple of places in the mud roads where a little push had made it go down while going.
+The meager 1000cc Santro Engine could not pull up at a couple of places in the mud roads where a little push had made it go down while going.
 The tyres burned rubber while revving at one place and were almost looking like F1 car tyres.
 Thankfully a group of 6 boys was passing by who helped in pushing the car up.
 We passed via Madikeri and headed to our last destination of the day, Chelavara falls.

 It had the least meat for photography but was good for us to take a dip at end of a tiring day.
 End?
 Wait, I still had to drive another 250kms to reach home at Bangalore, and it was already 5 pm.
 One friend could not drive, and the third one was a girl, I would have rather walked to Bangalore in 2 months than sit in a girl driven car So I was the only one left to drive.
 It was to be a smooth 5-hour drive on decent roads.
 By 7.30 pm we entered Nagarhole forest checkpoint and were to drive inside the forest area for about 30kms before exiting the forest.
 After about 10kms into the forest, a thud sound came and the car stopped, it was from our tyre, it had burst!
-They say when troubles come, they come in groups, I realized we did not had a tyre spanner so we could not have changed tyres ourselves.
+They say when troubles come, they come in groups, I realized we did not have a tyre spanner so we could not have changed tyres ourselves.
 There was a sound of tuskers from not so far away and we were in the middle of a Jungle that boasts itself of housing Tigers, Leopards and Tuskers.
 Were we on the menu of any of those that night, we were wondering.
 The frequency of vehicles passing was one every 10 mins.
 After about 3-4 attempts, one gentleman with Scorpio stopped for us.
 His driver helped out with the spanner and his driver changed the wheel for us.
 We were rescued.
 Yes, we were rescued and alive!
 After that, it was a routine drive but had to struggle with sleep while driving.
 At about 1 am in the night our sojourn ended.